SonnyJim/snesbot/README.md

 Speedy Gonzales

 Why they don't work is a bit of a mystery to me at the moment.
 As the code that reads the controller interrupts isn't the same for each game, it could be that my bot isn't precise enough with the timings.
-Also some games use uninitialised memory as the seed for the PRNG.
+Also some games use uninitialised memory as the seed for the PRNG, which means the game won't be exactly the same with the same inputs.
 I'll have to run through them with a SNES debugger at some point

 Features:
 ---------